darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 ![histogram-parade](./histogram/histogram-parade.png#w50)

-This shows the same data as the waveform, but with the red, green, and blue channels presented side-by-side.
+The rgb parade scope shows the same data as the waveform, but with the red, green, and blue channels presented side-by-side.

 When in waveform mode, clicking the second-to-leftmost button on the panel toggles between waveform (overlaid) and RGB parade rendering of the data.

 The RGB parade can be useful for matching the intensities of the red, green, and blue channels.
 It can also help with understanding the differences between and individual qualities of each channel.